top of page

 Westman has been an active designer, instructor, and arranger in the drum corps activity for 27 years.
 Westman served as Brass Caption Head for the ten-time Drum Corps International World Champion Cadets, Brass Arranger and instructor for the six-time Drum Corps International World Champion Santa Clara Vanguard, and taught on the brass staff for the seven-time Drum Corps International World Champion Cavaliers.
 He was a music consultant for Carolina Crown and Brass Arranger and Program Coordinator for the Troopers, leading America’s Corps to their first DCI Finals appearance in 23 years in 2009.
 In 2011, Dean instructed the Yokohama Scouts from Yokohama, Japan as they became the first Japanese Drum and Bugle Corps to ever perform at a DCI World Championship.
 Westman currently serves as Program Coordinator for the 2016 Drum Corps International World Champion Bluecoats from Canton, Ohio.

 Dean is a native of Park Ridge, Illinois and a proud alumnus of the University of Illinois.
 His conducting and musical mentors include James F. Keene, Gary Smith, Thomas J. Wisniewski, Gordon Henderson, and Larry Livingston.
-He lives in Plainfield, Indiana with his wife Adrianna and their 21-year-old daughter Abigail, who is studying Art Education at Indiana State University.
+He lives in Plainfield, Indiana with his wife Adrianna.
+They have one daughter Abigail, who lives in Georgia.

 Joel Powell